-Point to Point Education is proud to be endorsed by the DfE (Department for Education) in England to resource and supply overseas trained teachers.
-To become a registered provider, Point to Point Education has taken part in a lengthy tender process and our entire company has been scrutinised to the highest level.
+Point to Point Education is proud to be endorsed by the DfE (Department for Education) to resource and supply overseas trained teachers in England.
+To become a registered provider, Point to Point Education has taken part in a lengthy tender process.
 With our in-depth understanding of the recruitment process and candidate care and retention, our proven track record has led us to this amazing opportunity.
-This will open doors for many teachers who would like to relocate and teach in England with the utmost level of support provided throughout the entire process, along with the backing of the DfE.
+This will open doors for many teachers who would like to relocate and teach in England with the utmost level of support provided throughout the entire process, and backing of the DfE.

 Why is this good for teachers?

 In a market flooded with recruitment agencies, it’s hard to know who to work with.
 Point To Point has been selected by the DfE as a partner to undertake recruitment for the International Teacher Framework.